gklyne/annalist/README.md

 Free-form web data notebook - "Data management for little guys"

-_Current status (2014-09-05):  feature freeze for first public prototype release.
-Working on installation and setup utilities and documentation._
+_Current status (2014-09-16):  first public prototype, released for evaluation and feedback._

 For information about the current release, please refer to the [V0.1 release notes](documents/release-notes/release-v0.1.md)